Young women supervising a male client doing weight exercises in a gym..

 Exercise and Sport Science

-This course uses authentic learning practices providing you with the theoretical knowledge and practical skills within each of the foundational pillars of exercise science: biomechanics, physiology, psychology, behaviour change, and motor control and learning.
-Foundational knowledge and skills are taught in the first year of the degree.
-You’ll delve deeper into each pillar of exercise science across the second and third year of your degree.
+In this course, you will gain the theoretical knowledge and practical skills within each of the foundational pillars of exercise science: biomechanics, physiology, psychology, behaviour change, and motor control and learning.

-What jobs can the Exercise and Sport Science lead to?
+What jobs can the Exercise and Sport Science course lead to?

 Careers